cosmospostman/cosmicpostalchess/README.md

 To-do
 -----
-* Uncaught ReferenceError: p2pComms is not defined (game.js 118)
+* Uncaught ReferenceError: p2pComms is not defined (game.js 118) / underlying symptoms remain
 * Investigate "event.layerX and event.layerY are broken and deprecated in WebKit.
 They will be removed from the engine in the near future"

 License